mannie-exe/layer_1/README.md

 # layer_1 - A Vanilla+ Minecraft Modpack

 layer_1 is a carefully curated Fabric modpack that enhances Minecraft while preserving its vanilla essence.
-With 239 mods focused on performance, visual polish, and quality of life improvements, layer_1 creates the Minecraft experience you always wanted.
+Built for performance, visual polish, and quality of life improvements, layer_1 creates the Minecraft experience you always wanted.

 ## Overview

-- **Version**: 0.4.2-alpha
 - **Minecraft**: 1.21.1
 - **Mod Loader**: Fabric 0.16.14
-- **Total Mods**: 240
 - **Focus**: Performance, Visual Enhancement, Quality of Life, Vanilla+

 ## Key Features